ericwbailey/ericwbailey.website/source/published/dungeons-and-dragons-taught-me-how-to-write-alt-text.md

 1. Describe what is physically present, but also
 2. How all the qualities add up as a suggestion for how to feel when taken in as a composite whole.

 For the roleplaying game description, I am injecting an immediate sense of fear and menace into an otherwise boring situation.
-For the image description, I am I am creating a sense of relaxation and contentment.
+For the image description, I am creating a sense of relaxation and contentment.

 Additionally, the introduction of the vizier may seem contradictory when compared to the dragon on a first read through.
 Remember that this is <strong>an editorialized experience</strong>.

 The most important thing in this scene is the feelings of shock and fear when something unexpected and unsettling interrupts the mundane.
-In order to create that feeling, we need to first establish the humdrum experience of an boring, endless meeting in a stifling room.
+In order to create that feeling, we need to first establish the humdrum experience of a boring, endless meeting in a stifling room.

 ## The user experience of assistive technology